MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/wpf-winforms/InkToolbar.md

 For a walkthrough that demonstrates how to host an **InkToolbar** wrapped control in a WPF app, see [Host a standard UWP control in a WPF app using XAML Islands](https://docs.microsoft.com/windows/apps/desktop/modernize/host-standard-control-with-xaml-islands).

 ## Requirements

 Before you can use this control, you must follow [these instructions](https://docs.microsoft.com/windows/uwp/xaml-platform/xaml-host-controls#requirements) to configure your project to support XAML Islands.

+## Requirements

+This control is currently available as a developer preview for Windows 10, version 1903, and later.
+Although we encourage you to try out this control in your own prototype code now, we do not recommend that you use it in production code at this time.
+For more information, see [XAML Islands feature roadmap](https://docs.microsoft.com/windows/uwp/xaml-platform/xaml-host-controls#xaml-islands-feature-roadmap).

+Before you can use this control, you must follow [these instructions](https://docs.microsoft.com/windows/uwp/xaml-platform/xaml-host-controls#requirements) to configure your project to support XAML Islands.